To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Kusnirovich said he wanted to turn it into a Russian-style Harrods, perhaps replacing some of the franchise boutiques with a bigger store intended to attract tourists.

 It is one of several changes the historic square will have to endure in the coming years.
-A Spanish company has been given the right to build a big luxury hotel and casino next to GUM and opposite the entrance to the Kremlin.

 The government’s guests are expected to make use of its penthouse suites, multi-level underground car park and blackjack tables.